HEAL: An Empirical Study on Hallucinations in Embodied Agents Driven by Large Language Models: Introduction

 Although prior works explore LLMs in embodied agents~\cite{majumdar2024openeqa, islam2023eqa} and hallucinations in QA~\cite{guan2024hallusionbench, xu2025mmdt}, studies on hallucinations in embodied agents, especially for long-horizon tasks, are limited.
 Existing efforts~\cite{zhou2024diagnosing} mainly study incidental cases from generic prompts, capturing only surface-level issues and overlooking the failure patterns behind hallucinations.
 To fill this gap, we present, to the best of our knowledge, the first empirical study that systematically exemplifies and quantifies hallucinations in long-horizon planning through controlled scene-task inconsistencies.

-Because existing datasets either do not explicitly aim to elicit hallucination in long-horizon embodied tasks, or do not target embodied agent tasks, we first construct a new probing set that is more likely to cause hallucination.
+Because existing datasets either do not explicitly aim to elicit hallucination in long-horizon embodied tasks, or do not target embodied agent tasks, we first construct a new probing set\footnote{The HEAL probing set is publicly available at \url{https://huggingface.co/datasets/Trishna13/HEAL}} that is more likely to cause hallucination.
 Constructing such a probing set faces two main challenges: (i) how to induce hallucinations and (ii) how to detect unwanted behaviors caused by hallucinations.
 We solve these challenges by systematically modifying base prompts from the existing LLM-based embodied agent benchmark~\cite{li2024embodied} to introduce scene-task inconsistencies.
 Specifically, we modify the two core components of each base prompt---the task description and the scene information---to create mismatches between user instructions and the observed environment (see \autoref{fig:open_figure}).

 With the new hallucination inducing probing set, we conduct an empirical study of popular LLMs.
 Overall, among our four controlled modifications, \textit{Synonymous Object Substitution} yields the lowest hallucination rates, suggesting that models can recognize objects conceptually belonging to the same category but often fail to maintain naming consistency, probably due to the inherent tendency of language models to favor varied phrasing over strict lexical alignment.
 In contrast, the highest hallucination rates occur under \textit{Scene Task Contradiction} (see Figure~\ref{fig:radar_chart}), revealing the model's inability to ground planning to perceived environments.